Morpheuslabs-io/morpheus-cde/README.md

 ## The Project

 The Morpheus Labs CDE for blockchain aims to be implement a cloud software development environment for blockchain.

+## Microservice Development

+The underlying backend application for the platform is Microservice based architecture, its development is using the CDE.

+In addition, the CDE provides a ready to use stack for Microservice development.